gramineproject/gramine/Documentation/pal/porting.rst

 2. Build a loader
 -----------------

 PAL needs to run on the target host like a regular executable.
-To run Graphene, PAL must initialize the proper environments and load the applications as well as the library OS in the form of Linux ELF binaries.
+To run Gramine, PAL must initialize the proper environments and load the applications as well as the library OS in the form of Linux ELF binaries.
 To start the implemention of PAL loader, we suggest you begin with the following APIs in your host-specific